Webhook Payload Reference

 JSON body

-The request body is a JSON object with the following fields:
+The request body is a JSON object with these fields:

 | Field | Type | Always present | Description |